Debt Collection Agency France: Recovering B2B Debts from French Buyers

 Consumer debt.
 French consumer collection follows Code de la consommation regimes distinct from B2B commercial recovery.

 Substantively disputed claims.
 Injonction de payer is a fast-track procedure for uncontested written claims.
-Disputed claims belong in ordinary civil procedure or arbitration, not injonction.
+Disputed claims belong in ordinary civil procedure or arbitration.

 Claims past 5-year limitation.
 Commercial claims under Article L.110-4 Code de commerce are time-barred at 5 years from the due date absent tolling or acknowledgment.